Contrasting Cybin (CLXPF) and Its Peers

 |2.45

 Cybin currently has a consensus target price of $10.50, suggesting a potential upside of 1,246.15%.
-As a group, “Holding & other investment offices” companies have a potential upside of 69.91%.
-Given Cybin’s stronger consensus rating and higher probable upside, analysts clearly believe Cybin is more favorable than its peers.
+As a group, “Holding & other investment offices” companies have a potential upside of 70.66%.
+Given Cybin’s stronger consensus rating and higher probable upside, analysts plainly believe Cybin is more favorable than its rivals.

-This table compares Cybin and its peers revenue, earnings per share and valuation.

-Cybin’s peers have higher revenue and earnings than Cybin.
-Cybin is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

 Summary